ywen407/books-futures-explained/src/0_background_information.md

 You might start to wonder by now, when are we going to talk about Futures?

 Well, we're getting there.
-You see Promises, Futures and other names for deferred computations are often used interchangeably.
+You see Promises, Futures, and other names for deferred computations are often used interchangeably.

 There are formal differences between them, but we won't cover those